 While in Rome shooting ‘Roman Holiday’ in 1953, Audrey Hepburn returned to the Bulgari store time and again to buy precious objects, including evening bags, cigarette cases, compacts and a solid gold pin.
 (She also wore a Bulgari string of pearls in the 1979 film ‘Blood Line’.)
 Gina Lollobrigida, meanwhile – that voluptuous and most sensual of Italian actresses – was bewitched by Bulgari jewels, wearing them to dance cheek-to-cheek with Frank Sinatra in ‘Never So Few’.

 Perhaps most famously of all, Elizabeth Taylor and Richard Burton sealed their love with an 18.61 carat emerald, surrounded by pear-cut diamonds, later worn by this beautiful brunette movie star on her wedding day.
 To collect her Oscar for ‘Butterfield 8’, Taylor wore Bulgari again – indeed, Richard Burton once joked that the only Italian word his wife knew was ‘Bulgari’.

-But in 1992, the launch of their debut scent – BVLGARI Eau Parfumée au Thé Vert – heralded an exciting new chapter in BVLGARI‘s glimmering history.
+But in 1992, the launch of their debut scent – Bulgari Eau Parfumée au Thé Vert – heralded an exciting new chapter in Bulgari’s glimmering history.
 Created by Jean-Claude Ellena, Eau Parfumée au Thé Vert takes the subtlest and finest aromas of green tea, blending citrus notes for a so-refreshing combination that’s fresh, delicate and sweet, all at the same time.

-As you can discover for yourself, the colours, the light, the smoothness and beauty of BVLGARI jewels have now been captured by some of the world’s leading perfumers for all of us to wear and enjoy.
+So as you can discover for yourself, the colours, the light, the smoothness and beauty of Bulgari jewels have been captured by some of the world’s leading perfumers for all of us to wear and enjoy.